 #2 Be assertive and take your health into your own hands.

-When I finally got my head out of the sand and decided to make an appointment with a dermatologist, the first dermatologist office I called was not seeing new patients for another 3 months.
+I finally got my head out of the sand and made an appointment with a dermatologist.
+The first dermatologist office I called was not seeing new patients for another 3 months.
 That’s 3 more months that the Melanoma would have time to grow under my skin!
-I decided to seek out a dermatologist that was further away from my home, but able to take me in.
-I researched possible dermatologist online and picked one that specialized in dealing with cancers.
-There are a lot of “spa” type dermatologist out there.
-I didn’t need a spa, I needed a board-certified dermatologist.
-One with history and experience in dealing with cancer.
-I am so glad the days of required referrals for health insurance is a thing of the past.
-I saved myself a lot of time, by researching and finding the right dermatologist on my own.
-I knew what my body was telling me and I listened to it.
-I didn’t need one doctor to refer me to another.
-I needed a doctor that was going to take care of the issue at hand.
-Don’t sit around and wait.
-Everyday counts!
+I decided to seek a dermatologist who was further away from my home and could take me in.
+I researched possible dermatologists online and picked one that specialized in dealing with cancers.
+There are a lot of “spa” type dermatologists out there.
+I didn’t need a spa; I needed a board-certified dermatologist—one with a history and experience in dealing with cancer.

 #3 There are still good doctors in this world.

 I’ll be honest, I don’t like doctors, but I know that I have to rely on them for care.
 There is nothing worse than a doctor that treats you like the next patient instead of a human being.
 I’ve dealt with some of them, and I usually don’t go back to them.
 If you sit around in a waiting room for long periods of time or if they can’t even come into the exam room, say a genuine hello and shake your hand; Don’t go back!
 Find someone who treats you like a person, not like a patient.